 - High brand awareness: HUL generated positive word of mouth over the years by signing famous celebrities for the ads of their brands, which allowed them to socially embrace their brands that were intelligently tailored and intended for various income classes.

-- Product line: It includes product categories with deep ranges around the product categories, including oral care , personal care, household surface, fabric care, and pet feed, etc.
+- Product line: It includes product categories with wide range of product categories, including oral care , personal care, household surface, fabric care, and pet feed, etc.

 - Financial position: HUL holds a strong financial position.
 HUL has over 80 years of experience in the FMCG industry & sponsored by Unilever, which holds a 67 percent majority stake in HUL.